dzbeck/multiscanner/docs/install.md

 a separate Windows machine.
 The SSH server used in this environment is freeSSHd from <http://www.freesshd.com/>.

-A network share accessible to both the MultiScanner and the Analytic Machines is required for the multi-machine setup.
+A network share accessible to both the MultiScanner and the analytic machines is required for the multi-machine setup.
 Once configured, the network share path must be identified in the configuration file, config.ini.
 To do this, set the `copyfilesto` option under `[main]` to be the mount point on the system running MultiScanner.